The Cheapest and Most Expensive Stock Markets in 2026

 The value of diversification

 The biggest takeaway isn't about picking the cheapest market and going all-in.
-It's about understanding where your portfolio sits on the valuation spectrum.
+It's about understanding where your portfolio sits on the valuation spectrum — and what's actually driving your returns.
+(Our factor exposure analysis shows how adding international equity introduces a statistically significant value tilt that US-only portfolios lack.)
 If 60% of your equity is in the US at the 99th percentile, you're making a concentrated bet that the most expensive market in the world (relative to its own history) will continue to defy 145 years of mean reversion.

 Here is every country in our dataset, ranked by CAPE percentile from cheapest to most expensive.
 Explore the full data with filtering, sorting, and detail views in our interactive CAPE map.